-Please e-mail your copy to the editor, Gary Horrocks at: info.ukeig@cilip.org.uk Articles should be delivered in a simple Word, OpenOffice or RTF format.
-Hyperlinks to alternative/suggested content/references/further reading should be embedded in the text.
+Please e-mail your copy to the editor gary.horrocks@gmail.com Articles should be delivered in a simple Word format.
+Hyperlinks to alternative/suggested content/further reading should be embedded in the text.
 Images are welcome if they illustrate a point or clarify a statement.
-Please send them separately and place them in the Word document in the appropriate sections.
+Please send them separately, and also place them in the Word document in the appropriate sections.
 They may be in gif or jpeg formats.